 In 2003, the Chief Judge of the Circuit Court established the Juvenile Court Clinic as a non-judicial office within the Circuit Court of Cook County.
 See, www.cookcountycourt.org/about/non-judicial.html.
 The Clinic’s operation is based on the research model and operates under Northwestern management in continued partnership with Cook County.

 The Clinic’s stated mission is “to ensure the Juvenile Court’s timely access to relevant, accurate, and culturally-sensitive clinical information that promotes the best possible outcomes for children, families, and communities.”
-The Clinic is located in the Cook County Juvenile Center that contains Juvenile Court’s Juvenile Justice and Child Protection courtrooms, the Juvenile Temporary Detention Center (JTDC), the Department of Juvenile Probation, and other entities affiliated with the Juvenile Court.
+The Clinic is located in the Cook County Juvenile Center that contains the Juvenile Court’s Juvenile Justice and Child Protection courtrooms, the Juvenile Temporary Detention Center (JTDC), the Department of Juvenile Probation, and other entities affiliated with the Juvenile Court.
 This location permits the Clinic to be well-integrated with and responsive to the needs of the Juvenile Court, its constituents, and court-affiliated entities.

 The Clinic employs a multi-disciplinary staff who carry out a variety of forensic services to help judges, lawyers, probation offices, and JTDC staff make informed and relevant decisions concerning minors and families in Juvenile Justice and Child Protection legal proceedings.
 These services include: